 Scott also was a commercial developer.
 He owned the (original) Worth, Metropolitan, and Terminal hotels.
 The Worth and Metropolitan were on Main Street on blocks flanking today’s Hotel Texas.
 (Images from Greater Fort Worth and the 1914 city directory.)

 In March 1911 Scott asked permission to dig a tunnel under 8th Street to connect the Worth and the Metropolitan.
 He also planned to tear down the south end of the Worth Hotel and build an even bigger hotel there.

 Winfield Scott died before he could build his new hotel on Main Street at 8th Street.
 So, his widow and other local financiers took up the plan and built the Winfield Hotel.
 But before the hotel was opened in 1921 it was renamed the “Hotel Texas.”

 On Main at 5th street Scott also owned the 1895 Scott-Harrold Building, which would be remodeled to house a Cox’s department store next to the 1936 Kress Building.
+E. B. Harrold was a fellow cattleman-capitalist.
 (Photo from University of Texas at Arlington Library.)